 Dr. Biology: Certainly not to the resolution and the detail that you have, but it is pretty impressive.

 Greg Asner: Yeah, people will say, well, there were LIDARs elsewhere and that is true.
 There are LIDARs all over the place using lasers to measure distances to things.
 That's what a LIDAR really is in the commercial world or in other sectors.
 For us, we built these unique LIDARs that can do this kind of 3D environmental imaging from the air as we fly at, you know, 200 knots above the Earth's surface.
 It's a very unique LIDAR.
-However, it's, it's integration in the larger suite of instruments that makes the entire contraption, so to speak, unique.
+However, it's integration in the larger suite of instruments that makes the entire contraption, so to speak, unique.

 Dr. Biology: So we have moved the laboratory into a plane flying over the Earth mapping in a way we've never mapped before.